Tunica media

-The tunica media (New Latin "middle coat"), or media for short, is the middle tunica (layer) of an artery or vein.
-It lies between the tunica intima on the inside and the tunica externa on the outside.
+The tunica media (Neo-Latin "middle coat"), or media for short, is the middle tunica (layer) of an artery or vein.
+It lies between the internal elastic lamina of the tunica intima on the inside and the tunica externa on the outside.

 Artery

-Tunica media is made up of smooth muscle cells, elastic tissue and collagen.
+The tunica media is made up of smooth muscle cells, elastic tissue and collagen.
 It lies between the tunica intima on the inside and the tunica externa on the outside.

 The middle coat (tunica media) is distinguished from the inner (tunica intima) by its color and by the transverse arrangement of its fibers.